Skip to content

 ----

-`HazelcastEmbeddingStore` class is the Hazelcast embedding store implementation that lives in the `hazelcast.com:langchain-hazelcast` package.
+The Hazelcast embedding store is implemented using the `HazelcastEmbeddingStore`class in the `hazelcast.com:langchain-hazelcast` package.

 [source,java]